 The Pay and Benefits:

-Salary for the position will be established by the Presiding Judge.
-It is currently set at $64.63 per hour which is ninety percent of the salary of a Superior Court Judge.
-Fringe benefits include medical and dental insurance, life insurance, paid sick and vacation time, ten paid holidays, and participation in a state sponsored retirement program.
+The salary for the position will be established by the Presiding Judge.
+It is currently set at ninety percent of the salary of a Superior Court Judge of $148,220.80 annually.
+Additional benefits include medical and dental insurance, life insurance, paid sick and vacation time, ten paid holidays, and participation in a state-sponsored retirement program.
 Commissioners serve at the pleasure of the Presiding Judge and are subject to periodic assessment through a judicial performance review program administered by the Judicial Branch of Arizona in Maricopa County.

 - Application Deadline: All applications are due as stated in the announcement and on the application form.